Finast

 Finast was a retail supermarket brand that started in the northeastern United States, with headquarters in Somerville, Massachusetts.
-Finast was an acronym for FIrst NAtional STores.
+Finast was a syllabic abbreviation for "First National Stores."
 Commonly referred to as "The First National", the stores operated under the First National name for decades, while the Finast acronym was reserved for its store-brand products.
 Several years later, most of its stores were renamed Finast during a modernization effort.

-Finast was incorporated as the Ginter Company in 1917.
-It changed its name to First National Stores, Inc. in 1925 when it was consolidated with the John T. Connor Company and O'Keeffe's, Inc. Initially concentrated in the Boston area, the chain expanded throughout New England and entered New York and New Jersey.
+Finast was incorporated as a merger between three regional chains: M. O'Keeffe's, Inc., the John T. Connor Company, and the Ginter Company.
+The merger occurred on December 28, 1925, and First National Stores was incorporated.
+M. O'Keeffe's was the largest of the three companies with 330 outlets in 1922, in comparison with 307 Connor stores and 150 Ginter stores that same year.
+By the time of the 1925 merger, there were 650 M. O’Keeffe stores throughout New England.
+Initially concentrated in the Boston area, the chain expanded throughout New England and entered New York and New Jersey.
 It purchased the Safeway stores in New York City metropolitan area in 1961.

+The co-founder and first president of First National Stores was Michael O'Keeffe, an immigrant from County Clare, Ireland.
+His son Arthur O'Keeffe would go onto succeed him as president in 1933, who would later be succeeded by Arthur's brother Adrian O'Keeffe.